ishan-marikar/puppeteer-theater/README.md

  ### new Scene.Extension.Captcha(targetElementName, targetAnswerElementName)

-- `targetElementName` is element name of captcha image to solve, `targetAnswerElementName` is element name of captcha solution input field.
+- `targetElementName` is element name of captcha image to solve
+- `targetAnswerElementName` is element name of captcha solution input field.
 This extension will solve the captcha and `fill` the solution into targetAnswerElementName.
-This extension will decide whether to: screenshot element on DOM, get `src` attribute containing base64 image, or  use `rp` to get image from url.

 ##  class: Scene.Extensions.ReCAPTCHAv2